-The ACA is required to publish new notifications in the Official Bulletin of the ACA.
-Actually, such publications occur through the website of the ACA.

-The Regulation of the ACA "On Implementation of Merger Procedures" provides that third interested parties (e.g. consumers, suppliers, competitors of the participating undertakings) have the right to be heard on the merger and present their views and comments, either in writing or by attending a hearing.
+The ACA is required to publish the commencement of the merger control, notifications and decisions in the Official Bulletin of the ACA (and on the website of the ACA).
+The Regulation of the ACA "On Implementation of Merger Procedures" provides that third interested parties (e.g. consumers, suppliers, competitors of the participating undertakings) have the right to be heard on the merger and present their views and comments.